sanduniDev/sanduniDev/README.md

 ![Welcome Banner](https://user-images.githubusercontent.com/74038190/221352975-94759904-aa4c-4032-a8ab-b546efb9c478.gif)

-I'm a passionate software engineer and aspiring QA trainer.
+I'm a passionate software developer.
 I love building software, learning new technologies, and sharing knowledge with others.
 Here's a little about me:

 ## 🚀 About Me
 - 🔭 I’m currently working on QA tasks at Staryo